The Man Behind the Big Blue Bear:

 An Interview with Lawrence Argent

 Convention Centers are supposed to be bland, sterile corporate spaces.
 But the Colorado Convention Center bucks that trend in a variety of ways.
 Case in point: “I See What You Mean,” AKA the giant blue bear sculpture peeking into the center’s lobby.
 The 40-foot high bear, which injects a welcome sense of fun and playfulness into the convention center experience, is the creation of local artist Lawrence Argent.
-It was installed just a few years ago in 2005, but has quickly become a bona fide Mile High icon – and a can’t-miss photo op for tourists and locals alike.
+It was installed in 2005 and has quickly become a bona fide Mile High icon – and a can’t-miss photo op for tourists and locals alike.
 VISIT DENVER spoke with Argent about the role of public art, blue bears and more.

 There’s iconic Colorado imagery – the Rockies, the Flatirons and all that – that I think is a little bit overused, a little passé.
 So I thought about what it is like to be a resident here and the journey one takes down either corridor (14th St. and Speer Blvd) when one notices there is a convention occurring.
 I’m always interested in what might be going on in there, the exchange of information, ideas and ideologies.
 But there’s never really any indication from the outside what’s going on inside.
 I had recently seen a photo in the newspaper of a black bear looking into someone’s window and that resonated with me.
 As for the blue color, that was actually an accident – originally the bear was going to reflect the colors of Colorado, with sandstone colors and things like that.
 But a printout of the design came back blue by mistake, and I thought that was much more exciting.
 And it was serendipitous, because [I learned later] that the black bear was very important to the Native American Ute tribes that lived in Colorado – and also that one level of spiritual enlightenment for the Utes was the “blue” level.